Ensuring FAPE for Students with Disabilities During COVID-19: A Resource for Educators

 Author: Michele Norris, Jeff Raikes

-Summary: Color blindness is often seen as the ultimate form of equality and non-bias; however in this podcast Michele Norris of The Aspen Institute and Jeff Raikes, former Gates Foundation CEO, discuss the true consequences of colorblindness and how it hurts progress.
-They also share examples of how they are trying to to shift this prevailing attitude of color blindness by turning directly toward race and equity.
+Summary: Color blindness is often seen as the ultimate form of equality and non-bias; however, in this podcast, Michele Norris of The Aspen Institute and Jeff Raikes, former Gates Foundation CEO, discuss the true consequences of colorblindness and how it hurts progress.
+They also share examples of how they are trying to shift this prevailing attitude of color blindness by turning directly toward race and equity.

 Author: On Being Studios